Introduction to Blue Prism

 The main intention behind the development of RPA was to introduce a huge “digital workforce” and enable an organization to be agile, and though the process of automation, the rule-based working principle improves the accuracy of work in the long run.
 RPA makes sure that it provides security, flexibility, complaint process, resilient systems, and scalable solutions.

 - Once data is manually entered into the system manually, we need to re-enter it into another system manually again.
-And this is the ground where Blue Prism plays a vital role in easing out the re-entry process into ERPs.
+And this is the ground where it plays a vital role in easing out the re-entry process into ERPs.

 - This has found a way in integrating disparate systems by connecting them at a user interface level, which would be able to save millions of dollars and IT time if these standalone, legacy products would have been integrated into the normal processes.

 - Data and report requests coming from multiple owners, vendors, or customers might require a system to extract the data and format it.
-Blue Prism lends its hands to automate such rule-based tasks.
+It lends its hands to automate such rule-based tasks.

-Now that we have a fair understanding of what Blue Prism is and where it is used in the professional world, let us have a look at the components which provide a set of libraries, tools and runtime environments for RPA.
+Now that we have a fair understanding of what it is and where it is used in the professional world, let us have a look at the components which provide a set of libraries, tools, and runtime environments for RPA.
 In Blue Prism every software robot has 2 parts:

 - Process Studio